salesforcecli/plugin-apex/messages/run.md

-# longDescription

-Specify which tests to run by using the --classnames, --suites, or --tests parameters.
-Alternatively, use the --testlevel parameter to run all the tests in your org, local tests, or specified tests.
-To see code coverage results, use the --codecoverage parameter with --resultformat.
-The output displays a high-level summary of the test run and the code coverage values for classes in your org.
-If you specify human-readable result format, use the --detailedcoverage parameter to see detailed coverage results for each test method run.

-NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Apex classes evaluated by the tests in this run.

 # summary

-invoke Apex tests
+Invoke Apex tests in an org.

+# description

-Specify which tests to run by using the --classnames, --suites, or --tests parameters.
-Alternatively, use the --testlevel parameter to run all the tests in your org, local tests, or specified tests.
+Specify which tests to run by using the --class-names, --suite-names, or --tests flags.
+Alternatively, use the --test-level flag to run all the tests in your org, local tests, or specified tests.
-To see code coverage results, use the --codecoverage parameter with --resultformat.
+To see code coverage results, use the --code-coverage flag with --result-format.
 The output displays a high-level summary of the test run and the code coverage values for classes in your org.
-If you specify human-readable result format, use the --detailedcoverage parameter to see detailed coverage results for each test method run.
+If you specify human-readable result format, use the --detailed-coverage flag to see detailed coverage results for each test method run.

 NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Apex classes evaluated by the tests in this run.